open-telemetry/opentelemetry.io/content/en/blog/2023/logs-collection/index.md

 ```

 At this point you can enjoy Baby Grogu's efforts by running it with
-`docker-compose -f docker-compose.yaml` and you should see an output akin to
+`docker compose -f docker-compose.yaml` and you should see an output akin to
 something shown in the following (note: edited to focus on the most important
 bits):